African country with fewer people than Accra qualify for 2026 World Cup

 On Monday, one of the smallest nations in the world achieved a monumental milestone by qualifying for the 2026 World Cup.

-Journalist Victor Hugo said to FIFA: "Just thinking about it gives me goosebumps, because it’ll be incredible.

-"We celebrated 50 years of independence this year, so it’d be incredible to crown that milestone with such a great achievement – reaching the (FIFA) World Cup for the first time."
+Iceland remains the only nation with a smaller population to have ever qualified for the World Cup, having done so in 2018.

-Cape Verde join the likes of Jordan and Uzbekistan as debutants at the upcoming World Cup.
+Cape Verde now joins Jordan and Uzbekistan as debutants at the 2026 tournament, continuing their reputation as one of Africa’s most inspiring football stories.

 Source: YEN.com.gh